-Practical and clinical work is graded by a signature on the student's practical clinic worksheet or guest ticket.
+Practical skills are graded by Instructor approval in CourseKey Skills Tracker or guest ticket.
 A signature from an instructor represents a passing grade which means all elements of the practical grading criteria were met.
 No signature indicates a failing score which means one or more of the practical grading criteria elements were not met and the student has not met minimum satisfactory standards on the practical application.
 Students are required to continue and/or repeat the practical application until they receive a signature from an instructor.